iamprecieee/iamprecieee/README.md

   Hello and welcome to my GitHub portfolio! 👋🏾
 </h1>

-I am a backend developer and digital artist with a passion for trying out and working with innovative tech products, creating art, problem-solving and learning to improve my overall skills.
+- 💡 I am a backend engineer proficient in Python, Flask, Django, PostgreSQL, MySQL, and Git and digital artist with a passion for trying out and working with innovative tech products, creating art, problem-solving and learning to improve my overall skills.

-**Here's a quick summary about me**:

-- 👨‍💻 Pronouns: He/Him.
-- 💡 Fun facts: I love racing games and scifi/fantasy movies.
-I also love listening to classical/orchestral music and making art🙂.
-- 🌱 Graduate of Backend Engineering(Python-flask) from AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 💻 I’m interested in contributing to open source projects, engaging in hackathons, internships, job opportunities, and startup partnerships.
-- 💼 Job interests: Backend Engineering, Community Management, Electronics Software development.
+- 💼 I am currently open to internships, job opportunities for Backend Engineering(Python/Flask) roles, startup partnerships, contracts, and other project collaborations.

-- 📫 You can contact me via email: emmypresh777@gmail.com.
+- 📫 You can contact me via [email](emmypresh777@gmail.com), [LinkedIn](https://www.linkedin.com/in/iamprecieee)

 ---